Skip to main content

 We want what is best for our members.
 Give us a call at 1-800-794-1989 and ask for Matt Lambert.

-Please note that as of Monday, October 24, 2022, solar applications in FreeState's WEST DISTRICT will be limited to parallel generation only.
-FreeState WEST DISTRICT has maxed out the limit of distributed generation per FreeState's net metering tariff.
+Please note that as of Wednesday, March 29, 2023, solar applications are limited to parallel generation only.
+FreeState has met the limit of distributed generation per FreeState's net metering tariff.
 Learn more.

 What's my district?